cosmos/cosmos-sdk/docs/learn/advanced/17-core.md

 ## Event Service

-The Event Service returns a handle to an [Event Manager](https://pkg.go.dev/cosmossdk.io/core@v1.0.0-alpha.4/event#Manager) which can be used to emit events.
+The Event Service returns a handle to an [EventManager](https://pkg.go.dev/cosmossdk.io/core@v1.0.0-alpha.4/event#Manager) which can be used to emit events.
 For for information on how to emit events and their meaning in the SDK see the [Events](08-events.md) document.

 Note that core's `EventManager` API is a subset of the EventManager API described above; the latter will be deprecated and removed in the future.
 Roughly speaking legacy `EmitTypeEvent` maps to `Emit` and legacy `EmitEvent` maps to `EmitKV`.

 ```go reference
 https://github.com/cosmos/cosmos-sdk/blob/core/v1.0.0-alpha.4/core/event/service.go#L18-L29